• *** Web interface coming Q2 2021 ***

 Ethernet uses standard 8-pin modular connector.
 Standard Type-A and B connectors are used for USB host and device connections.

-Environmental data logger applications imply unique measurement needs.
+Environmental data logger applications imply unique input requirements for measurement needs.
 MDL-700 accommodates a diversity of applications with modular construction.
 Researchers and sophisticated industrial users can add I/O boards to the base module.
+Expansion boards may be attached to the left or right sides.